Anti-aging is a hot topic - and has been for millennia.

 I'll be honest:

 Adding "Pyrroloquinoline Quinone" (PQQ) to the Qualia Life anti-aging stack is a great choice!

 Mitochondrial biogenesis entails that your cells can increase their number of mitochondria.
 Exercise is one way to increase the number of mitochondria - taking PQQ is another one.

 Most of these effects have only been proven in animal studies though...

 This PQQ compound has frequently been called "exercise in a pill".
-Once again: PQQ's addition to Eternus is a great choice.
+Once again: PQQ's addition to Qualia Life is a great choice.

-Verdict: PQQ affects many variables influenced by aging, such as mitochondrial function and (chronic) inflammation, and it's addition to Eternus is therefore (highly) warranted.
+Verdict: PQQ affects many variables influenced by aging, such as mitochondrial function and (chronic) inflammation, and its addition to Qualia Life is therefore (highly) warranted.

 More inositol, after the regular myo-inositol was also included...